IBM-Bluemix-Docs/mobilepush/push_faq.md

 The monitoring utility displays the status for every sent message.
 The messages might be in the following state:

-- **Sent**: The number of devices to which notifications are sent.
+- **Sent** - The number of devices to which notifications are sent.
-- **Seen**: The number of devices to which notifications had reached.
+- **Seen** - The number of devices to which notifications have reached.
-- **Open**: The number of devices where notification was opened.
+- **Open** - The number of devices where notification was opened.
-- **Invalid**: The number of devices on which the token in invalid.
+- **Invalid** - The number of devices on which the token in invalid.

 For more information, see the GET messages report in [{{site.data.keyword.IBM_notm}} {{site.data.keyword.mobilepushshort}} ReST API](https://eu-gb.imfpush.cloud.ibm.com/imfpush/).